MicrosoftDocs/dynamics-365-project-operations/articles/project-management/dev-copy-project.md

 - **SourceProject** – The entity reference of the source project to copy from.
 This parameter can't be null.
 - **Target** – The entity reference of the target project to copy to.
 This parameter can't be null.
-- **TeamMemberOption** - The chosen option for copying team members to target project: 0 do not copy team members, 1 copy team members as generic resources, 2 copy team members to specified named or generic resources.
+- **TeamMemberOption** - The chosen option for copying team members to target project: **0 do not copy team members**, **1 copy team members** as generic resources, **2 copy team members** to specified named or generic resources.
 This parameter can’t be null.
 - **TeamMembers** - The entity collection of named or generic team members to replace the existing team members.
 This parameter must be null if 0 or 1 is chosen for **TeamMemberOption** and can’t be null if 2 is chosen.
 - **TeamMembersMapping** - – Json string dictionary mapping team members from source to target.
-For each entry the key will be the ProjectTeamID of the source project team member and the value will be the ProjectTeamID of the target project team member.
-All assignments on the source project of the identified source project team member will be assigned to the identified target project team member in the target project.
+For each entry, the key is the ProjectTeamID of the source project team member and the value is the ProjectTeamID of the target project team member.
+All assignments on the source project of the identified source project team member is assigned to the identified target project team member in the target project.
 Multiple source project team members can be mapped to one target project team member.
 This parameter must be null if **TeamMemberOption** 0 or 1 is chosen and is optional if 2 is chosen.

 The following table provides a summary of the three parameters.